Ubuntu Server Tutorials

 sudo mkdir /etc/openvpn/easy-rsa/

-sudo cp -r /usr/share/doc/openvpn/examples/easy-rsa/2.0/* /etc/openvpn/easy-rsa/
+cp -r /usr/share/doc/openvpn/examples/easy-rsa/2.0/* /etc/openvpn/easy-rsa/

 sudo chown -R $USER /etc/openvpn/easy-rsa/